Equestrian

 riders on horesback on District property

 Long-distance rides, multiday rides and overnight trail camping are some of the unique equestrian opportunities offered.
 Lands that have enough trail miles for a half-day ride or longer are generally open for equestrian use.
 Equestrian parking areas have been designed to provide ample space for horses to be easily unloaded from small and medium-sized horse trailers.
-Lands open for equestrian use that do not have equestrian parking areas accessible from a main road may require a free reservation for access through the security gates.
+Lands open for equestrian use that do not have equestrian parking areas accessible from a main road may require a Day-Use Permit for access through the security gates.
 Nonpotable water is provided on some lands, but visitors should always bring enough water to meet their horses’ needs.
 To determine what facilities are available, check the individual property descriptions.

 Equestrian/group camping areas are available and can be accessed by vehicles towing horse trailers.
 These areas have a nonpotable water source and portable restroom facilities available.
 A free camping reservation is required.

-Horse-Drawn Buggy Riding
+Equestrian Day-Use & Horse-Drawn Buggy Riding

 • Reservations must be displayed on the dash of each vehicle.